xrrhythmsuk/xruk-player/assets/tunes/hedgehog.md

 **Name:** A hedgehog is a medium-sized spiky mammal. *(More info needed about why the name.)*

-**Musical background:** *(More info needed.)*
+**Musical background:** Reportedly the first Barking Bateria tune that doesn’t go back to the London School of Samba. *(More info needed.)*

 **Sign:** The sign depicts the spikes of a hedgehog

 **History:** Part of the first set of tunes taken from Barking Bateria in 2000.
+Not very popular with many RoR bands, who tend to play the similar Ragga instead.

-The two general breaks listed below are the two breaks that RoR Hedgehog has.
+The first two general breaks listed below are the two breaks that RoR Hedgehog has.

 ## Difficulty